CORE-GATECH-GROUP/serpent-tools/docs/glossary.rst

             The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

+    lint
+        Bits of potentially erroneous code.
+Can be identified by a :term:`linter` linter
+        Program that analyzes source code to check for errors, bugs, stylistic issues, and other potential hangups.
     matplotlib
         Primary python package for plotting data.
 Highly customizable and extensible.
 More information at `<https://matplotlib.org>`_